linuxserver/docker-documentation/general/docker-compose.md

 fi
 ```

-Once configured, log out and the log in again.
-Now you can type `dcpull` or `dcp up -d` to manage your entire fleet of containers at once.
+Once configured, you can run `source ~/.bashrc` or log out and the log in again.
+Now you can type `dcpull` or `dcup` to manage your entire fleet of containers at once.
 It's like magic.